European top court upholds EU ban on seal imports

 The Luxembourg-based European Court of Justice rejected an appeal brought by an association representing the interests of Canadian Inuits - Inuit Tapiriit Kanatami - and seal product manufacturers against a ruling from a lower court in 2013.

-“By today’s judgment, the Court dismisses the appeal in its entirety,” the Court said in a statement.
+“By today’s judgement, the Court dismisses the appeal in its entirety,” the Court said in a statement.

 The association of Canadian Inuits had disputed the legality of the ban on the grounds that its objective - the protection of animal welfare - was not an exclusive competence of the EU.